dirkleas/miditoyz/README.md

 1. `miditoyz dump` - display the specified midi song file in readable plain text from your song collection. midi files are binary files that aren't readable by humans.
 1. `miditoyz raw` - display the specified midi song file in nerdier plain text from your song collection. hexdump-style details can optionally be displayed too

-remember, help is always available by adding the `--help` option (i.e. `miditoyz --help`, `miditoyz voices --help`, etc.). the current help generated from all commands is available online [here](help.md)
+remember, help is always available by adding the `--help` option (e.g. `miditoyz --help`, `miditoyz voices --help`, etc.). the current help generated from all commands is available online [here](help.md)

 ## installation/setup